shonenjunk-meta/shonenjunk-meta.github.io/README.md

     ],
-    "colors": {             // color filters, for matching use e.g. "match-hair": "match-eyes" will match hair with eyes "hair": [],                           // empty means it will match any color "eyes": [match-clothes],              // any eye color that match clothes "clothes": [],
+    "colors": {             // color filters, for matching use e.g. "match-hair": "match-eyes" will match hair with eyes "hair": [],                           // empty means it will match any color "eyes": "match-clothes",              // any eye color that match clothes "clothes": [],
       "backdrop": ["black", "yellow"],       // multiple value is allowed "backprop": ["red"]                   // will match only red